Controlled Materials Policies (Research)

 in research in the Animal Facility, billing for OBP-only materials

 is handled through the monthly billing from the facility.
 Miami

-account information for other users will be requested and individuals
+account information for other users will be requested.
+Individuals

-ordering DEA materials should use home department managed index
+holding a DEA registration and ordering DEA materials should use

 , non-pharmaceutical grade drugs are to be used in live animals

 only when there is no pharmaceutical grade alternative available

 unless there is a scientific justification approved by the IACUC.